John J. McGlone, Ph.D.

-Dr. McGlone’s first faculty appointment was at the University of Wyoming in 1981 where he was the first Frank Guggenheim Fellow awarded to an Animal Scientist for studies of pig behavior and physiology.
-His second faculty position began three years later at Texas Tech University where he has been for the past 28 years.
-He is also Director of the Pork Industry Institute (PII) and in 2008 became Director of the new Institute of Comparative and Experimental Medicine (ICEM).
+Dr. McGlone's first faculty appointment was at the University of Wyoming in 1981 where he was the first Frank Guggenheim Fellow awarded to an Animal Scientist for studies of pig behavior and physiology.
+His second faculty position began three years later at Texas Tech University where he has been for the past 30 years.
+He was also Director of the Pork Industry Institute (PII) and in 2008 became Director of the new Institute of Comparative and Experimental Medicine (ICEM).
 He was appointed Director of Animal Care Services and Institutional Official for Animal Care and Use in January, 2007.
-In 2007, he was names Institutional Official for the TTU campus Animal Care Program.
-In this role the Animal Care and Use Committee, Veterinarians and animal care staff report to him.
+In 2007, he was named Institutional Official for the TTU campus Animal Care Program.
+In this role the Animal Care and Use Committee, veterinarians and animal care staff report to him.
 He currently chairs the FASS Scientific Advisory Committee for Animal Care.
 His former graduate students hold key faculty positions at major agricultural universities.
 He has published a number of studies that have resulted in industry changes in areas of sow housing, transportation, castration & tail docking and pheromone biology.
 He was a member of the AAALAC International community for 30 years and was a former representative for animal care in ASAS and FASS.

 Behavior, neuroscience, welfare, immunology, stress physiology & behavior, pheromones in pigs and other animals.